 $23.4 billion is a real number on a channel that didn't exist in the US three years ago.
 The conversion data is real.
 The creator affiliate model gives most brands a low-friction way to test distribution before committing serious budget.
 And the Shopify integration is solid enough that adding TikTok Shop as a sales channel is a day's work, not a project.

-Most brands sitting on the sidelines aren't waiting on data.
-They're waiting on someone to tell them it's safe.
-It's not fully safe.
+Most brands sitting on the sidelines are not waiting on data.
+They are waiting for someone to tell them it is safe.
+It is not fully safe.
 But neither is ceding a $23 billion channel to competitors who decided to move while you deliberated.

 Scaling a consumer brand?